Ultimate Guide to Things to do in Stratford Ontario

 More Fun Stratford Activities

 Can’t get enough?
 There are a host of events in Stratford Ontario to keep you busy and coming back for more!
-There is always something going on in Stratford, from the Swan Parade in the spring to the Christmas Market in December – oh, and don’t forget the Garlic Festival in the fall!
+There is always something going on in Stratford, from the Christmas Market in December and don’t forget the Garlic Festival in the fall!

 Art in the Park